Optimal approximation of anticipating SDEs

 and the terminal value $X_1$ satisfies the asymptotic optimal approximation

-In this case, $X_1$ is the solution of a linear It\=o SDE and the constant above coincides with the optimal approximation results in \cite{Mueller_Gronbach}.
-Considering some $X_0 = e^{\diamond I(f)}$ with $f \in C^1([0,2];\RR)$ and $\mathrm{supp} (f) = [0,2]$ (i.e. a larger $L^2(\Omega)$ as well), this is not covered by \cite{Mueller_Gronbach} anymore, as $X_{1}$ is now possibly nonadapted.
-The extension of Theorem \ref{thm_OptSDELin} to such extended time horizons and initial values is straightforward. \end{corollary}
+However, here $X_1$ coincides with the solution of a linear It\=o SDE and the constant above is contained in the optimal approximation results in \cite{Mueller_Gronbach}.
+Considering some $X_0 = e^{\diamond I(f)}$ with $f \in C^1([0,2];\RR), f\geq 1$ and $\mathrm{supp} (f) = [0,2]$ (in that case a larger $L^2(\Omega)$ as well), this is not covered by \cite{Mueller_Gronbach} anymore, as $X_{1}$ is now nonadapted.
+The extension of Theorem \ref{thm_OptSDELin} to such extended time horizons and initial values is straightforward. \end{example}